JettZgg/blog/articles/about-me.md

 # About Me
 - My name is Jett
-- Email: jett.z@outlook
+- Email: jett.z@outlook.com
 - I like geek things
 - I love counter-strike, manga, y2k stuff also
 - I'm kinda introvert but I'm trying to learn how to communicate and keep conversation going
 - The main computer languages I am using now is C++ and Python
-- I can say English and Chinese
+- I can speak English and Chinese